jerome3o/schemallm/parserllm/README.md

+Taken from [here](https://github.com/r2d4/parserllm).
+I have copied it here for now as I was making significant changes.

 # parserLLM

 Use a context-free grammar and a parser generator to determine valid next tokens for an LLM generation.

 Extending [ReLLM](https://github.com/r2d4/rellm) to handle context-free grammars in addition to regular expressions.